Signs Your Child May Have an Eating Disorder: A Guide for Westchester Parents

-As a parent, it’s not always easy to tell the difference between typical teenage behavior and something more concerning.
-Changes in eating habits, mood, or body image can be part of adolescence, but sometimes, they signal something deeper.
+As a parent, it's not always easy to tell the difference between typical childhood or teenage behavior and something more concerning.
+Changes in eating habits, mood, or body image can be part of growing up — but sometimes, they signal something deeper.

-This post will walk you through some of the early and less obvious signs of eating disorders in teens, so you can better understand what to look for and when to seek support.
+This post will walk you through some of the early and less obvious signs of eating disorders in children and teens, so you can better understand what to look for and when to seek support, including where to find help right here in Westchester.

 It Doesn’t Always Look Like What You Expect